LupeBB/Matching-Card-Game/README.md

 ## About the game:

-* Matching-Card game was created by Lupe Barriga.
+* Matching-Card Game was created by Lupe Barriga.
 The game was designed to test the players memory in a fun, simple way.

 ## Challenge: